 Since it’s always good to plan a Disney vacation, you can use this guide to get an idea of what to expect at Epcot’s Festival of the Holidays.
-These festivals offer some nuances every year, but overall, they are mostly the same.
+These festivals offer some nuances every year, but they are mostly the same overall.

 So with those thoughts in mind, we’ll look at the Festival of the Holidays kitchens, menus, and entertainment offerings.